 The Lontara script is descended from the Brahmi script of ancient India.
 The name lontara derives from the Malay word for the palmyra palm, lontar, the leaves of which are the traditional material for manuscripts in India, South East Asia and Indonesia.

 Both scripts were once used to write laws, treaties, maps, etc in Bugis, but are now only used for marriage ceremonies.
-The Makasar script is still widely used to write Makasar (ᨅᨔ ᨆᨀᨔᨑ / Basa Mangkasara'), is still written with this script, although the Latin alphabet is officially favoured.
+The Makassarese script is still widely used to write Makassarese (ᨅᨔ ᨆᨀᨔᨑ / Basa Mangkasara'), is still written with this script, although the Latin alphabet is officially favoured.